simik394/Invent--/Concepts/Data Modeling.md

     - **Logical Model**: Works out attribute details and relationships, without technical implementation concerns.
     - [**Physical Model**: Considers database technology, table design, and keys](https://www.gleek.io/blog/conceptual-data-model.html)[1](https://www.gleek.io/blog/conceptual-data-model.html).

 In summary, the **conceptual data model** is where creativity meets planning—a crucial step before diving into the nitty-gritty of database construction. 🌟
-## gen how-to
+## gen how-to %% fold %%
 A **conceptual data model** serves as a high-level blueprint for designing a database system.
 It helps database designers and administrators plan ahead, ensuring consistency and preventing costly mistakes during the database construction process.
 Let’s delve into the key aspects of creating a conceptual data model:

 1. **Overview and Scope**: